Your morning will set the tone for the rest of your day and learning how to stop using the snooze button will get you started on the right foot.

 Waking up a little earlier is a great way to add some extra time into your day for work on your most important goals.
 You may also find that waking up with ease sets the path for accomplishing goals with ease.

-I used to be the ultimate “snoozer.”
-I had to set my alarm an hour or more before I truly planned to get up (just to allow time for snoozing).
-I even had to set two or three extra alarms just in case I accidentaly canceled the first one instead of snoozing it.
+My alarm always had to be set an hour or more before I truly planned to get up (just to allow time for snoozing).
+I even had to set two or three extra alarms just in case I accidentally canceled the first one, instead of snoozing it.

 When I decided to break the habit once and for all, avoiding alcohol, going to bed earlier, and tracking “non-snooze” mornings on a habit tracker helped me do it.

-If you are thinking of committing to an early-morning routine, but your snooze habit is getting in your way, these three tips should help.
+If you’re thinking of committing to an early-morning routine, but your snooze habit is getting in your way, these three tips should help.
 They’ll be especially beneficial if you implement them one at a time.